Run A Kubernetes Job

 The output is similar to the following:

-NAME QUEUE ADMITTED BY AGE
+NAME QUEUE RESERVED IN ADMITTED AGE

-sample-job-sl4bm user-queue cluster-queue 45s
+sample-job-sl4bm user-queue cluster-queue True 1s

 To view the event for the Workload admission, run the following command: